r4v5/ps1auth/rfid/README.md

     Yes

+in addition to an HTTP 200 status code.

-and if the tag is not valid, the server will return
+And if the tag is not valid, the server will return

     No

+in addition to an HTTP 403 (for a valid code associated with a lapsed member account) or an HTTP 404 (for a non-valid code).

 Easy peasy.